 What is a vinyl sign cutter?

 Sign making machines go by many names.
 Here are a few of the more common terms in the industry used to describe this equipment.
 Vinyl cutter is the most common cited term.
 Keep in mind that nearly all vinyl cutters can have the cutting blade removed and replaced with a plotting pen so nearly all vinyl cutters are also pen plotters which can draw or plot on paper or on vinyl.
-Pen plotters used to be the standard for creating engineering drawings from CAD files however, pen plotters have been replaced by standard printing technologies.
+(TIP: Save the release liner from used vinyl.
+You can flip it over and use the back to draw on with the pen for test runs) Pen plotters used to be the standard for creating engineering drawings from CAD files however, pen plotters have been replaced by standard printing technologies.

 car decal maker